MuccMupa777/WotOffline/README.md

-# 🛠️ WorOffline — Offline Runtime for World of Tanks 0.8.2
+# 🛠️ WotOffline — Offline Runtime for World of Tanks 0.8.2

 WorOffline is an experimental offline runtime for World of Tanks 0.8.2.